 Every young child has the same fantasy of visiting a theme park, but what is it that a man-child thinks about continuously, both day and night?
 Having ownership of one’s own theme park and the ability to direct operations according to one’s own preferences.
 You won’t have to settle for daydreaming about it any longer since the incredible Theme Park game for MS-DOS makes it possible for you to run your very own successful theme park if you so want.
 Because of how straightforward it is and how much attention to detail it provides, this game even puts Rollercoaster Tycoon to shame.
 The visuals in this game are dated, but the gameplay is very incredible, and the greatest part is that you get to construct your very own theme park with attractions that you have designed yourself.

-These games which we mentioned in this article about best DOS games you can play online are all immensely successful and influential on gaming, game development, and popular culture all across the globe.
+These games which we mentioned in this article about best DOS games you can play online are immensely successful and influential on gaming, game development, and popular culture all across the globe.
 Did you enjoy our list?
-Are there any MS-DOS games that you enjoyed playing when you were young and that you think should be included to our list?
+Are there any MS-DOS games that you enjoyed playing when you were young and that you think should be included in our list?
 Share your thoughts with us in the comments below!